JuliaLang/www.julialang.org/blog/2024/10/julia-1.11-highlights.md

 # Sources section in Project.toml in Pkg.jl
 *Kristoffer Carlsson*

-Previously to be able to instantiate an environment that used unregistered dependencies it was required that the manifest file was avaiable since that file gave the information of e.g. what URL the unregistered dependencies are available.
+Previously to be able to instantiate an environment that used unregistered dependencies it was required that the manifest file was available since that file gave the information of e.g. what URL the unregistered dependencies are available.
 Now this information can be specified in the Project file, for example: